core

 data_format: Literal["json", "protobuf", "experimental"] = "json",

-) -> WriteStreamBase
+) -> DataStream

-Stream to write messages to a datasource.
+Stream to write timeseries data to a datasource.

-Messages are written asynchronously.
+Data is written asynchronously.

 batch_size: How big the batch can get before writing to Nominal.